 Note: See rule 1.8 for the definition of the “data minimisation principle”.

-(2) Such a request is a consumer data request by an accredited person on behalf of a CDR consumer.
+(2) Such a request is a consumer data request by an accredited person to a data holder on behalf of a CDR consumer.

-Note 1: An accredited person might need to make consumer data requests to several data holders in order to provide the goods or services requested by the CDR consumer, and might need to make regular consumer data requests over a period of time in order to provide those goods or services.
+Note 1: An accredited person might need to make consumer data requests to several CDR participants in order to provide the goods or services requested by the CDR consumer, and might need to make regular consumer data requests over a period of time in order to provide those goods or services.

 Note 2: These rules will progressively permit consumer data requests to be made in relation to CDR data held by a broader range of data holders within the banking sector, and in relation to a broader range of CDR data, according to the timetable set out in Part 6 of Schedule 3.

-(3) An accredited person must, if it makes a consumer data request under this Part, make the request:
+(3) An accredited person must, if it makes a consumer data request under this Subdivision, make the request:

 (a) using the data holder’s accredited person request service; and